 Further south, passing coves, Friars Bay North and South (don’t swim on the north), White House Bay (exorbitantly priced moorings for luxury yachts), Sandy Bank Beach (watch out for rip tides).
 Next up, Turtle Beach.
 No prizes for guessing how it got its name.

 Cockleshell Beach is right at the southern end of the tail.
 This is really the only contender, on St Kitts, for typical beautiful Caribbean beach.
 There’s a long sweep of sand which really is golden.
 At the end, the (everyone has to visit) Reggae Beach Bar.

 A ferry across the channel known as The Narrows, to sister island Nevis, where I wander round colonial Charlestown.
 For a small place, it's stuffed with Georgian architecture and has a very atmospheric high street, ideal for sauntering along the cobbles.
 There's a church from the 1900s, founded by freed slaves, the historic Bath Hotel (the first ever constructed in the Caribbean) and an atmospheric Jewish cemetery, with graves as old as the 1600s.

 After that a stroll (one and half miles) along the coast to Pinney's Beach.
 There's a long expanse of powdery white sand and a beach bar, at the chain hotel that monopolises this stretch.
-The whole is framed by the (usually) cloud shrouded mountain rising grandly behind.
+The whole is framed by the (usually) cloud shrouded Nevis Peak, rising grandly behind.
 The volcano hasn't erupted for 100,000 years. but there are active fumaroles and hot springs on the island and there's the occasional seismic judder.